aparrett/ss-detection/README.md

 If you run the script on the same video multiple times, you will get duplicate files created and duplicate logs in `log.txt`.
 If you're testing different thresholds, you will probably want to delete your logs/yourVideoName folder after every run.

+Sometimes you may find that it doesn't look like there is a meteor in the image.
+It would still worth be visiting that timestamp in the video because it could be showing the very beginning or very end of a faint meteor.

 ## Customization

 - The thresholds can be adjusted to your liking if the script is not detecting all of the meteors or if there are too many false positives.
-Just be careful that you're not excluding faint meteors; the script doesn't differentiate between faint meteors and airplanes very well (yet).
+Just be careful that you're not excluding faint meteors.
 - If you're playing with the thresholds, it can be useful to change showVideo from `False` to `True` so that you can see the video detecting (or not detecting) meteors as it plays.
 I'm not sure how the performance of this will be with longer videos, though.